 In order to insure prompt delivery of student mail and packages please be sure that mail is addressed in the following way:

-5998 Alcala Park Unit (your box number here)
+5998 Alcala Park Unit (your box number will be made available soon)

 San Diego, CA 92110 - (include the designated 4-digit number for your box number)